 One day, Bossaba is alone in the cave to which Eynao took her when he kidnapped her.
-She has the chance to look around the cave, but suddenly, a whirlwind takes her to the palace of Pramotan, where she meets her grandmother, Pattarac-cala, who says: "I am your first grandmother and I condemn Eynao for two things, first for refusing your hand in marriage and taking another lady as his wife, and secondly for kidnapping you.
-This young man has disappointed me and thus he should be punished to what he has done.
-I will turn you into a man named Onacan and you will be adopted as the king of Pramotan's son."
+She has the chance to look around the cave, but suddenly, a whirlwind takes her to the palace of Pramotan.
+It was She meets her grandmother, Pattarac-cala, who says: "I am your first grandmother, and I condemn Eynao for two things.
+First, for refusing your hand in marriage and taking another lady as his wife, and secondly for kidnapping you.
+This young man has disappointed me, and thus he should be punished to what he has done.
+I will turn you into a man named Onacan, and you will be adopted as the king of Pramotan's son."

 Eynao and two of his followers go searching for Bossaba's whereabouts.
-They reach the Kingdom of Sangvat-borey and introduce themselves with new names: Eynao as Panji, Sangkhamarita as Acharang-visangka and Vijada as Vorot-kenlong.
+They reach the Kingdom of Sangvat-borey and introduce themselves with new names: Evnao as Panji, Sangkha-marita as Acharangvisangka and Vijada as Vorot-kenlong.
 Onacan (Bossaba's new name as a young man) keeps thinking of Eynao and sees in 'his' dream that Eynao has now become an ascetic somewhere to the east of 'his' new home.
 'He' then asks for 'his' stepfather's permission to look for a future 'wife' for 'himself' and thus heads east where 'he' meets Panji and his followers.
-Panji says to Acharangvisangkha: "Keep an eye on this young man, he looks like Bossaba; it is impossible that the gods have changed her into a young man to look for us" (Purbatjataraka.
-(1968). p.62).
+Panji says to Acharangvisangkha: "Keep an eye on this young man, he looks like Bossaba; it is impossible that the gods have changed her into a young man to look for us" (Purbatjataraka, 1968).
 Panji confirms that Onacan is Bossaba dressed as a man.
-As a result, Panji wants to stay there in order to be able to see Onacan every day.
+As a result, Panji wants to stay there to be able to see Onacan everyday.

-To shorten the story, one day Bossaba asks Acharang-visangkha to write and draw a story on the skin of a water buffalo.
+To shorten the story, one day Bossa-

+ba asks Acharang-visangkha to write and draw a story on the skin of a water buffalo.
 He draws the cave and the stories about Bossaba and Eynao on the skin.
 Upon seeing this, Bossaba wants to meet Eynao as soon as possible.
 Acharang then tells her that it was Eynao who asked him to draw and write these stories on the skin.
 Eynao is standing there listening to them at that very moment.

-A surprised Bossaba runs to meet Eynao but she falls down unconscious.
-Eynao runs quickly to hug her and help her regain consciousness.
+A surprised Bossaba runs to meet Eynao, but she falls unconscious.
+Eynao sprints to hug her and help her regain consciousness.
 They are finally reunited despite having been apart for ten years, separated by Pattarac-Cala who punished Panji because of his mistakes.
 As expected, this version concludes with a happy ending with the reunion of Panji/Eynao and Galuh Candrakirana/Princess Bossaba.